krohit-bkk/de_platform_ranger/README.md

 To do:

--> Standardize the Key/Value paisa in vault.
+-> [DONE] Standardize the Key/Value paisa in vault.

-    -> HMS & MinIO service related naming convension is not consistent -> Once changed, to unit and integration test across all components
+    -> [DONE] HMS & MinIO service related naming convension is not consistent

+    -> [DONE] Once changed, to unit and integration test across all components